Faith-and-Code-Technologies/MinecraftJSONSchemas/README.md

 ###### *Will be backported to 1.21.4 in the future.

 ### Credits
 - Minecraft.wiki for their well structured site allowing this project to be possible.
-Also, most definitions are directly from here.
+Also, most descriptions are directly from here.